 34 reasons to cross the stage.
-A super-fun activity that teaches the importance of motivation in stage movement.
+A super-fun drama activity that teaches the importance of motivation in stage movement.

 Here’s yet another lesson that you will not find anywhere else!